Before your trip:

 - I charged my phone at Pactola Pines Marina (charge: $1.50) and Sugar Shack in Merritt (free).
 Other opportunities to charge would be limited — Pactola Visitor Center and Legion Lake restaurant in Custer State Park, and probably somewhere in Nemo are the only spots I can think of.
 There may have been an outlet available at French Creek Horse Camp, but I can’t guarantee it.

-- There are many more water sources than the guidebook lists — they only list potable water, but there are streams and other sources of water that backpackers would rejoice in.
+- There are many more water sources than the guidebook lists — they only list potable water, but there are streams and other sources of water.

 - I made it through the hike only getting water out of streams a few times, but it was cold and I got most of my water through osmosis.